spawnfest/nepi/sensors/README.md

 * Install dependencies with `mix deps.get`
 * Create firmware with `mix firmware`
 * Burn to an SD card with `mix firmware.burn`

+### Future plans

+* Expand application of DAC in order to read more expanded data
+* Implement temperature control
+* Implement motion control to detect unwanted introuders